MadhavPadmakumar/Futoshiki-Solver/README.md

 and gradually ruling them out.
 Space complexity should be kept in mind when doing this; for example, making a copy of the possibilities for each step of the recursion tree would probably result in a heap crash.

-2. Remove reduntant Futoshikis.
+2. Remove redundant Futoshikis.
 Some Futoshiki puzzles are equivalent to each other; e.g. flipping or rotating along the centre of the grid, or inverting all the inequalities.
 If I can find a way of efficiently categorising "equivalence classes" of Futoshiki, I can reduce the work by a factor of 32.